kitft/funsearch/README.md

 - Another great one might be deepseek/deepseek-chat, which is competitive with claude-3-5-sonnet and much cheaper.
 - Either model is still relatively cheap: with codestral, 1 million output tokens is $0.6.
 - You can also pass in a model name from OpenAI or Anthropic, etc. If this doesn't work, have a look at models.py
+- One should be careful what functions are imorted at the start of the SPEC file, as this will be available to the priority function written by the LLM.
+You can change which functions and packages are allowed/blacklisted by changing evolve.py.
+-- By default, the following packages are allowed: 'itertools', 'numpy', 'np', 'math', 'functools', 'collections', 'random' -- By default the following functions are blacklisted: '\_\_import\_\_', 'breakpoint', 'compile', 'open', 'dir', 'eval', 'exec', 'globals', 'input', 'repr', 'np.savetxt', 'np.loadtxt', 'np.genfromtxt', 'np.fromfile', 'np.tofile', 'np.frombuffer', 'np.save', 'np.savez', 'np.savez_compressed', 'np.load'

 ## Running the search
 `funsearch runasync` takes two arguments and several options: